alvawinsa/tocaboca-case/README.md

 │   │   └── gold/                  # All transformed, aggregated models in star schema
-│   ├── macros/                    # No macros created but this is where they'd live │   └── snapshots/                 # No snapshots right now but this is where they'd be ├── analytics_queries/             # Ad-hoc / analysis SQL queries for for a Databricks dashboard ├── README.md
+│   ├── macros/                    # No macros created but this is where they'd live │   └── snapshots/                 # No snapshots right now but this is where they'd be ├── analytics_queries/             # Ad-hoc queries for for a Databricks dashboard ├── README.md
 ```